-Fort Cass Cherokee Agency and Emigration Depot Interpreted at the Hiwassee River Heritage Center 8746 Hiwassee Street, Charleston, TN 37310 Fort Cass encompassed present-day Charleston and much of the surrounding countryside along U.S. Hwy 11, south of the Hiwassee River.
-Located at the site of the Cherokee Agency from 1819 to 1834, Fort Cass was established on Jan.
-1, 1835 as the U.S. Army headquarters for the Cherokee Removal.
-During the summer of 1838, 18 camps of Cherokee people who were rounded up by military forces for removal.
-No trace remains today of Fort Cass, however the site is interpreted through the Heritage Center in Charleston, TN.

-Unicoi Turnpike Vonore, TN to Murphy, NC tennesseeoverhill.com This old trade and war path predates written history.
+Fort Cass Cherokee Agency and Emigration Depot Interpreted at the Hiwassee River Heritage Center 8746 Hiwassee Street, Charleston, TN 37310 Charleston, Tenn., was once the site of the federal Indian Agency, which served as the gateway into the Cherokee Nation.
+In May 1838, approximately 7,000 military personnel forcibly gathered the Cherokee people who remained in the region and held them at three "emigrating depots" to await their departure.
+Fort Cass was located in present-day Charleston and was the largest depot and headquarters for General Winfield Scott, who oversaw the Cherokee Removal.
+In total, ten detachments of over 9,000 Cherokee left from Fort Cass between August and December 1838.
+This old trade and war path predates written history.
 Covering approximately 67 miles from Vonore, Tenn., to Murphy, N.C., the Unicoi Turnpike Trail allows modern travelers to follow the footsteps of Indians, fur traders, explorers, British soldiers, and others who used this path for centuries.
 Along the way, historic sites and museums illustrate the role this ancient path played in our history.

-Museum Center at 5ive Points 200 Inman Street East Cleveland, TN 37311 423-339-5745 museumcenter.org The Museum Center at 5ive Points features a collection of artifacts that document the history of the Ocoee Region.
+Museum Center at 5ive Points 200 Inman Street East, Cleveland, TN 37311 423-339-5745 museumcenter.org The Museum Center at 5ive Points features a collection of artifacts that document the history of the Ocoee Region.
 The museum's permanent exhibit features prehistoric native people who inhabited the region prior to the Cherokee, as well as an exhibit about the Trail of Tears.
 The Cherokee Chieftain, one of Peter Toth's famous Trail of the Whispering Giants carvings, is located on the grounds of the museum.

-Fort Morrow (Fort Marr) Hiwassee / Ocoee River State Park Gee Creek Ranger Station 404 Spring Creek Road Delano, TN 37325 423-263-0050 tn.gov/environment/parks/Hiwassee The remaining section of Fort Morrow (locally known as Fort Marr) blockhouse represents just one corner of the original fort, which was constructed in 1814 in Old Fort, Tenn., as a supply depot for troops during Andrew Jackson's campaigns against the Creek Indians.
+Fort Morrow Hiwassee / Ocoee River State Park Gee Creek Ranger Station 404 Spring Creek Road Delano, TN 37325 423-263-0050 tn.gov/environment/parks/Hiwassee The remaining section of Fort Morrow (locally known as Fort Marr) blockhouse represents just one corner of the original fort, which was constructed in 1814 in Old Fort, Tenn., as a supply depot for troops during Andrew Jackson's campaigns against the Creek Indians.
 The fort, named for Captain John Morrow, was re-garrisoned in 1837 for troops managing the Cherokee Removal.
 Troops stationed at the fort were tasked with collecting Cherokee people from their homes in Tennessee and transporting them to internment camps at Fort Cass (present-day Charleston, Tenn.)
 After the 1838 removal, the fort passed into private ownership and gradually deteriorated until only the single blockhouse remained.
 In 1922, the owners donated the old blockhouse to Polk County.